DevVladikNT/Black-Game/README.md

 This is my android app for playing several games in "mini-casino".

+It has:
+- Black Jack
+- Roulette
+- VNT-Slots
+- Dance

 ### Others

 You need Android v8.0 and higher on mobile for correct work.<br>